DataBranner/transcription_on_apple/README.md

 As the first step in a small research project, I have been looking into automated transcription of recorded speech.
 What follows is merely notes on a published workflow by a sound engineer.

+In summary, automated transcription from a recording works reasonably well, but my workflow requires use of several programs, one of which costs some money.

+One small irritation is that you can't use your computer for anything else while the Dictation software is at work.

 ## Workflow

 The workflow I used follows what is described in this [2013 post by Frank Lowney](http://telestreamblog.telestream.net/2013/12/using-dictation-to-turn-recorded-audio-to-text-2/) on Lucas Bischofberger's blog.
 Basic steps: